Well Woman Exam & Contraception Specialist

 - a little shorter

-- sometimes they go away altogether which is okay when you’re on hormonal contraceptive.
+- sometimes they will go away altogether, which is okay when you’re on hormonal contraceptives

 “Place it, Set it, and Forget it.”

-You don’t have to worry about something every single day and because the user error is not a factor here, they are over 99% effective in the prevention.
+You don’t have to worry about something every single day.
+And because user error is not a factor here, they are over 99% effective in prevention.

 “An IUD can stay in for up to 10 years.”

-Unlike the progesterone IUD / hormonal IUDs where periods usually get better, the copper IUD; they can get a little heavier, a little longer, a little crampier.
+Unlike the progesterone IUD and the hormonal IUDs, where periods usually get better, with the copper IUD, they can get a little heavier, a little longer, and a little crampier.
 So this is where history is really important.

 “Talk with your doctor”

-Talking with your physician or healthcare practitioner about why you’re starting this birth control in the first place, and what your goals are with this birth control is really important. *You can book a telehealth visit or schedule time in the office.
+Talking with your physician or healthcare practitioner about why you’re starting this birth control method in the first place and what your goals are with this birth control is really important.

-So you do have the convenience of not having to take something every day or change it yourself.
-But you would have to come into the office once every three months.
+You do have the convenience of not having to take something every day or change it yourself, but you would have to come into the office once every three months.

-Lastly is permanent sterilization these are not meant to be reversed.
+Lastly, there is permanent sterilization—these are not meant to be reversed.

 - Male permanent sterilization